 HEAR: Higher Education Achievement Record

-GUSRC have been involved with the development of the HEAR and welcome the new measures in showing the value placed on extracurricular activity by the University.
+GUSRC have been involved in the development of the HEAR and welcome the new measures in showing the value placed on extracurricular activity by the University.
 It can also serve as an indication for potential employers to the kinds of activity you have undertaken alongside your studies during your years as a University of Glasgow student.